KarMiles/physio-clinic/README.md

 *Database table issue*

 In app blog model Post, price has default value.
 This value was not showing when no price was entered.
 The reason for this bug was that the price column was added to the model post at later stage of development and the already existing posts didn't have that column.
-I've delt with this problem with ```if``` statement in templates refering to this value.
-The ulternative would be editing and saving all existing entries again which would add the price column in the database.
+I've dealt with this problem with ```if``` statement in templates referring to this value.
+The alternative would be editing and saving all existing entries again which would add the price column in the database.

 *Contrast error on Wave test*